pchaganti/ax-aider-desk/docs/telemetry.md

 We believe in transparency.
 You can review the exact telemetry collection code in our open-source repository.
 The relevant file is [src/main/telemetry-manager.ts](https://github.com/hotovo/aider-desk/blob/main/src/main/telemetry-manager.ts).

+## Agent and Aider Message Telemetry

+Beyond the anonymous usage data, AiderDesk also supports collecting detailed telemetry for Agent and Aider messages.
+This allows users to gain deeper insights into their AI interactions, including token usage, costs, and model responses, by integrating with OpenTelemetry-compatible tracing systems.

+For detailed setup instructions and information on supported providers, please refer to the [OpenTelemetry Integration Guide](open-telemetry.md).

 ---

 Your contribution through anonymous telemetry helps us build a better AiderDesk for everyone.
 Thank you!